-Upgrades to medical imaging and relocation of Medical Assessment Centre
+Upgrades to medical imaging and relocation of Medical Ambulatory Care Unit

 The NSW Government has committed $21.9 million to upgrade and expand Wollongong Hospital to respond to the health needs of the growing local community.
-As part of upgrades, an additional MRI and CT scanner will be installed at the hospital and the existing Medical Ambulatory Care Unit (MAC) will be expanded and relocated within the hospital enabling the expansion of the Transit Lounge.
+As part of upgrades, an additional MRI and CT scanner will be installed at the hospital and the Emergency Short Stay Area (ESSA) is being expanded and relocated.

 These works will help meet increased demand and better support the flow of patients through the hospital, improving access to local health services.
 Works are currently underway.